 - native applications

 Each of these types has its pros and cons.
-If you were to ask me which type best fits your needs then my answer would be "It depends."
-To justify my answer, I first need to tell you about each application type.
+If you were to ask me which type best fits your needs then my answer would be that it really depends on exactly what you're trying to do.
+In order to justify my answer, I first need to tell you about each application type.
 Let's start with web applications.

 You may already be familiar with web applications.
+Unlike other apps, a web application isn't something you can download from somewhere, it's simply available on any device which can load web pages (or has a web browser).
 A web application is nothing more than a website, acting and behaving as an application.
-Before the introduction of the iOS SDK in 2008, web applications were the only option for developers wanting to create applications for the original iPhone.
+Before the introduction of the iOS SDK, for example, web applications were the only option for developers wanting to create applications for the original iPhone.

-Great.
-No downsides?
-There are a few downsides.
+As with any types of applications, there are a few downsides of web development.
 The two most important drawbacks are performance and access to device capabilities.
 If you are planning to develop a game, then a web application isn't your best option.
 It is possible, but performance won't be stellar.
-Websites, and web applications, have limited access to the capabilities of the device, such as the camera, location services, etc. This has significantly improved over the years, but it isn't up to par with native applications.
+Websites and web applications have limited access to the capabilities of the device, such as the camera, location services, etc. This has significantly improved over the years, but it isn't up to par with native applications.

 If you want to limit the development and maintenance costs of your mobile application and performance isn't the most important aspect, then a web application is certainly worth considering.

-If you want to understand what web applications are about and how to get started, then this tutorial is a good place to start with, for example, Laravel:
+If you want to understand what web applications are about and how to get started, check out some of our other content here on Envato Tuts+:

 A hybrid application is a web application that runs in a web view of a native application.
-Put differently, a hybrid application uses a native application as its container to make it look as a native application.
-This means that, to the user, a hybrid application looks and feels native ... more or less.
+Put differently, a hybrid application uses a native application as its container to make it look like a native application.
+This means that, to the user, a hybrid application looks and feels native, more or less.
 The user can download it from the platform's mobile store and the application icon appears on their home screen.

 The most popular solution for developing hybrid applications is Apache Cordova, Cordova for short.
 When Adobe acquired PhoneGap a few years ago, they open sourced most of the code base and Cordova was born.
 PhoneGap still exists and is Cordova's commercial cousin.